humdrum-tools/humdrum-documentation/guide/ch15/index.md

 ```
 > \| grep -c \[MmPAd\]

-The second **grep** counts the total number of intervals by looking for
+The second <span class="unix">grep</span> counts the total number of intervals by looking for
 all of the interval qualities (major, minor, perfect, etc.)

 Suppose we have extracted two horn parts from an orchestral score.
 Are